top of page

 Father to Joe.

-Syd materialised the Chieftain brand from a former use into an electric indoor cricket side, which provided the nucleus for the Sidmouth Cricket Club in 1987.
+When you think of the Chieftains, you think of Syd Holland.
+He transformed the Chieftain brand from its early beginnings into an electric indoor cricket side, which became the nucleus for the Sidmouth Cricket Club in 1987.
+Passionate, proud, fierce, and loyal, Syd helped shape the Chieftains into one of the most recognisable clubs in Tasmanian sport.

-The years may have greyed the hair, and the lines were more defined, but the spark in those eyes still commanded the respect and passion that was there right until the end.
+The Redheads of ’87 looked as sharp as the Redheads of today.
+Years may have greyed the hair and deepened the lines, but the spark in his eyes always commanded respect and inspired passion right until the end.

 Accolades